Prostate Specific Antigen (PSA)

 The PSA test is often used to monitor men after prostate cancer treatment for recurrence.
 This "biochemical relapse" often occurs many months or even years before physical signs of a recurrence appear.
 A single elevated PSA after treatment does not always mean there is a relapse and often the healthcare provider will repeat the test or perform other tests to further evaluate.

-Causes of elevated PSA
+Causes of Elevated PSA

 There are several conditions that can increase the PSA that are not cancer, including benign prostatic hypertrophy (BPH) and prostatitis.
 Any irritation of the prostate can also cause an elevation.
 For this reason, men are asked to refrain from ejaculation for 48 hours before the test, and the PSA level should be drawn before the digital rectal exam is performed.
-A group of medications called 5-alpha reductase inhibitors (finasteride, dutasteride) that are used to treat BPH can cause a false reduction of up to 60% in the PSA level.
+A group of medications called 5-alpha reductase inhibitors (finasteride, dutasteride) that are used to treat BPH can cause a false reduction in the PSA level.
 Saw Palmetto (an herbal supplement) may also affect PSA levels, though research is conflicting.

 Several studies have found that prostate cancer screening may not reduce the number of deaths due to the disease and may expose men to unnecessary testing and treatment.
 However, the decision to have prostate cancer screening is something each man should discuss with his healthcare provider.
 Family history, race and health status play a big role in determining when and if screening should be performed.
 Talk with your healthcare provider to see if prostate cancer screening is right for you.